 - Undergraduate science achievement award recipient.

-We included an award beneath the candidate’s in-progress degree in that last example, but if you really want to showcase awards, it’s an even better idea to give them their own section.
+We included an award beneath the candidate’s in-progress degree in that last example.
+Including awards in your education section is a great way to showcase academic achievements, but if you have more than one or two awards to list and want them to make a big impact on your resume, you should give them their own section.
 This can also help “fill out” a short resume for a student with little work experience.

 -